IndrajeetPatil/groupedstats/README.md

 ## `grouped_ttest`

 This function can help you carry out t-tests, paired or independent, on multiple variables across multiple groups.
-Deomostrating how to use this function is going to first require getting the `iris` dataset into long format.
+Demonstrating how to use this function is going to first require getting the `iris` dataset into long format.
 Let’s say we want to investigate if `Sepal` part of the flower has greater measurement (length or width) than `Petal` part of the